-- 3.2.2.1 Clean-bore drill bit diameter must not be more than one inch larger than the original fastener hole diameter, unless otherwise specified. - 3.2.3 Plugs/dowels must be of the same wood species as the member being repaired, with their grain installed parallel with the grain of the existing wood, and then driven the full depth of the hole being repaired. - 3.2.4 Soak plugs/dowels for a minimum of 10 minutes and saturate the exposed fastener holes with copper naphthenate wood preservative applied in accordance with manufacturer's instructions, and allow to dry to a moisture content of 15 percent or less prior to installation of plugs/dowels. - 3.3 Install new fasteners in accordance with NAVSEA Standard Items 2.1.
+- 3.2.3 Plugs/dowels must be of the same wood species as the member being repaired, with their grain installed parallel with the grain of the existing wood, and then driven the full depth of the hole being repaired. - 3.2.4 Soak plugs/dowels for a minimum of 10 minutes and saturate the exposed fastener holes with copper naphthenate wood preservative applied in accordance with manufacturer's instructions, and allow to dry to a moisture content of 15 percent or less prior to installation of plugs/dowels. - 3.3 Install new fasteners in accordance with NAVSEA Standard Items.
 (See Note 4.2) - 3.3.1 Aluminum and aluminum alloy components and structural members must be installed using CRES, Grade 304 or 316 fasteners. - 3.3.1.1 Fasteners with compositions of copper alloys must not be used in contact with aluminum and aluminum alloy components and structural members. - 3.3.1.2 Install non-metallic (epoxy plastic, phenolic, polyimide [nylon], Teflon) sleeves over CRES fasteners where they come in contact with the aluminum and aluminum alloy components and structural members. - 3.3.1.3 Install insulation tape, minimum thickness 20 mils, conforming to MIL-I-24391 (2 thicknesses) between faying surfaces of aluminum/aluminum alloy-to-CRES to extend approximately 1/4-inch beyond the faying surfaces. - 3.3.1.4 Ensure that the surfaces of aluminum and aluminum alloy components and structural members which will come in contact with wood members and CRES fasteners are protected with a minimum of 2 coats of epoxy polyimide primer conforming to MIL-PRF-23236. - 3.3.1.5 Apply one coat of phenolic modified clear varnish on wood members which will come in contact with aluminum and aluminum alloy components and structural members.
 Refer to the Master Painters Institute (MPI) Approved Product List, MPI #28, for procurement of exterior marine spar varnish. - 3.3.2 To avoid bi-metallic corrosion, fastener material composition must be the same material composition as that of the metal components and structural members that they are fastening except as noted in 3.3.1. - 3.4 Accomplish installation of new fasteners as follows: - 3.4.1 Drill pre-bored pilot holes for screws and fetter ring nails prior to installation to prevent damage to wood members.